DrC0okie/HEIG_PCO_Labo3/README.md

 The `Factory::buildItem()` method simulates the processes of item assembly, resource consumption and labor allocation.
-If the factory can pay the employees, it produces an item, then pays the employees, and once the item is produced, increments its stocks by 1.
-Note that the lock must be kept during the item assembly time, or it would risk creating a contention.
+If the factory can pay the employees, it produces an item, then pays the employees, and once the item is produced, increments its stocks by 1 unit.
+Note that the lock must be kept during the item assembly time, or it would risk creating contention.

 ```c++